CloudCannon/bookshop/readme.md

 Bookshop is currently in an alpha of version 2.0, so breaking changes to the following formats are likely before a general release.

+The best current example of a Bookshop 2.0 project can be found at [bglw/bookshop-example](https://github.com/bglw/bookshop-example).
+This repository should provide an in-situ example of all the concepts discussed below.

 ## Configuration
 A bookshop project is expected to have the following structure:
 ```